-In 1621, Robert Burton published The Anatomy of Melancholy.
-It was the first attempt in the modern western world to understand and categorise causes, symptoms and treatments of that universal human experience.
+In 1621 the English scholar, Robert Burton, published The Anatomy of Melancholy.
+It was the first attempt in the modern western world to understand and categorise causes, symptoms and treatments of that universal human experience: melancholy.

 Writing from Oxford where he was a life-long scholar, librarian of Christ Church and a vicar, Burton drew on the writing of others and also his own experiences.

-In this omnibus, writer Amy Liptrot, puts causes of melancholy identified by Robert Burton under the spotlight.
+In this omnibus, writer Amy Liptrot looks at some of the cures of melancholy identified by Robert Burton.

 Simon Russell Beale brings the voice of Robert Burton to life with extracts from The Anatomy of Melancholy.